TIME names Tesla and SpaceX mastermind Elon Musk its Person of the Year

 “To others, it is testament to capitalism’s failings as staggeringly wealthy, mostly white men play by their own rules while much of society gets left behind,” he added.

-Hero and feature images by Shutterstock.
+Hero and feature images: Courtesy Shutterstock.
 The story is published via AFP Relaxnews